SomeOddCodeGuy/WilmerAI/Docs/_User_Documentation/Setup/Configuration/Workflow_Details/Workflows.md

 In addition to custom variables and data flow variables, the system provides a rich set of built-in variables that can be used in any valid string field.

+It is important to note that the only user defined variables that exist are the constants, which can be added to the top of the workflow, above the Nodes array.
+It is not possible for a user to create new variables with their own unique names.
+If the user decides that they want a dynamically assigned variable called `{last_user_who_spoke}`, which is not a defined variable within the Wilmer system- that will not work.
+At best, they could assign it as a constant.

 #### Variable Templating Engine

 * **Standard Python Format**: **`{variable_name}`** is the default.
 The system uses Python's `str.format()` method.